oliviawestmacottssw/SSW.Rules.Content/rules/customization---do-you-have-only-one-person-making-changes-to-your-crm-customization/rule.md

 ---

-With CRM4, customizations cannot be undone and are cumulative, e.g. if you add an attribute on a form and deploy, there is no easy way to remove the attribute from the entity.
+With CRM4, customizations cannot be undone and are cumulative, e.g.​ if you add an attribute on a form and deploy, there is no easy way to remove the attribute from the entity.
 We have a [suggestion to CRM on this issue](http&#58;//www.ssw.com.au/SSW/Standards/BetterSoftwareSuggestions/CRM.aspx#RemoveAttributeOnForm).

 In order to remove the attribute, what you have to do: